Bed, Bath & Beyond has a great coupon policy!

-So save all of your Bed, Bath & Beyond coupons that you get in the mail, but NOT the email coupons if they are expired.
-Those will not be accepted once expired.
+So save all of your Bed, Bath & Beyond coupons that you get in the mail and those you see in magazines and Sunday coupon supplements, but NOT the email coupons if they have expired.
+The email coupons will not be accepted once expired.

 I could not find this information on the company website, so this may be a store by store policy and not a corporate policy.
 I checked with two additional Bed, Bath & Beyond stores in my area and they also accept the expired coupons.
 Call ahead and check with your local store, (don’t forget to write down the name of the person you spoke with!)